-- 6.2.1 Maintenance and inspection of all carriers shall be performed in conformance with the manufacture's recommendations and th following practices. - (a) A scheduled preventive maintenance, lubrication, and inspection system shall be followed. - (b)Only qualified and authorized personnel shall be permitted to maintain, repair, adjust, and inspect carriers. - (c)Before undertaking maintenance or repair, follow the manufacturer's recommendations for immobilizing the carrier. - (d) Block chassis before working under it. - (e)Before disconnecting any part of the engine fuel system of a gasoline or diesel powered carrier with gravity feed fuel systems, be sure shutoff valve is closed, and run engine until fuel system is depleted and engine stops running. - (f)Before disconnecting any part of the fuel system of LP gas powered carriers, close the LP gas cylinder valve and run the engine until fuel in the system is depleted and the engine stops running. - (g) Operation to check performance of the Personnel and Burden Carrier shall be conducted in an authorized area where safe clearance exists.
+- (a) Maintenance and inspection of all Personnel and Burden Carriers shall be performed in conformance with the manufacturer's recommendations and the following practices. - (b) A scheduled preventive maintenance, lubrication, and inspection system shall be followed. - (c) Only qualified and authorized personnel shall be permitted to maintain, repair, adjust, and inspect Personnel and Burden Carriers. - (d) Before leaving the Personnel and Burden Carrier, stop carrier, place directional controls in neutral, apply the parking brake, stop the engine or turn off power, turn off the control or ignition circuit, and block the wheels if carrier is on an incline. - (e) Before undertaking maintenance or repair on carrier, raise drive wheels free of floor or disconnect battery, and use chocks or other positive carrier positioning devices. - (f) Block chassis before working under it. - (g) Before disconnecting any part of the engine fuel system of a gasoline or diesel powered carrier with gravity feed fuel systems, be sure shutoff valve is closed, and run engine until fuel system is depleted and engine stops running. - (h) Before disconnecting any part of the engine fuel system of LP gas powered carriers, close the LP gas cylinder valve and run the engine until fuel in the system is depleted and the engine stops running. - (i) Operation to check performance of the Personnel and Burden Carrier shall be conducted in an authorized area where safe clearance exists.